-The emphasis is very much on learning through play.
+The emphasis is very much on learning through play, underpinned by proven educational practice.
 Activities in the nursery rooms change regularly to give a wide range of experiences to suit every type of learner.
 Nursery numbers are limited so that each child gets plenty of attention from our friendly and experienced staff.

 Foundation Stage Curriculum

 The Early Years Foundation Stage, which is statutory in all schools, is the first part of the National Curriculum focusing on the distinct needs of children aged from birth to the end of the Reception year in primary school.

 The philosophy underpinning the Early Years Foundation Stage is that play is vital.

 The environment created at Little Crackers enables children to play and learn whilst having fun with adults who understand and care about them.